steviecoaster/PowerShellUniversal.Apps.AutomatedLab/README.md

 - [Configuration module (v1.6.0+)](https://github.com/PoshCode/Configuration)
 - [PowerShell Universal 5.0+](https://powershelluniversal.com) - the unlicensed version is fine!

 ## Installation

 ### From PowerShell Gallery

-_Coming Soon_

-~~You can install this module from the PowerShell Gallery directly inside PowerShell Universal.
-See [the PSU docs](https://docs.powershelluniversal.com/platform/modules#install-modules-from-the-gallery) for instructions.~~
+You can install this module from the PowerShell Gallery directly inside PowerShell Universal.
+See [the PSU docs](https://docs.powershelluniversal.com/platform/modules#install-modules-from-the-gallery) for instructions.

 ### Manual Installation